Fulfillment costs for online shops

 Other unavoidable expenses are incurred as a result of cooperation with shipping service providers.
 Apart from this, be prepared for the additional work involved.
 Contracts with the service providers must be negotiated and mutually agreed upon by both parties involved in this process.
 As the volume of shipments increases, you will find great potential for reducing costs, because the services of shipping partners are highly dependent on the quantity shipped.

 Costs for packaging material

 Speaking of volume discounts – you can save a lot of money in this area by bulk buying packaging material.
 But beware – too much packaging material consumes storage space that is needed for your goods.
 As always, good planning and finding balance is crucial here.

 Costs for employees

-Equally important is a well thought-through concept for the warehouse personnel.
-Do you send a small amount of products in the summer but the amount dramatically rises during the Christmas period?
+Equally important is a well-thought-through concept for the warehouse personnel.
+Do you send a small number of products in the summer but the amount dramatically rises during the Christmas period?
 Then, of course, you need a flexible solution that allows you to increase the number of employees if necessary without high additional costs.